Fortunately for us,

 This semester I am taking physics, history, English, art appreciation, and Spanish.

 Few rules are more simple: When you refer to yourself as "I", the letter gets capitalized.
 Fortunately, Microsoft Word's grammar checker always gets this one right, and often makes the change automatically.
+Unfortunately, Google Docs does not make this change for you, so if you are too lazy or sloppy to make the change, your writing will look like it was done by a lazy, sloppy person:

 The views and opinions expressed in this page are strictly those of the page author.